How to Install Google Analytics 4 – In Easy Steps

 Take time to have a play.
 There is no need to do all of this at once.
 But getting ahead of the game will give you many months to get to grips with some of the great new features of Google Analytics 4 & when the time comes, you won’t need to panic!

-Upgrade Google Analytics 4 – Conclusion
+Install Google Analytics 4 – Conclusion

 Well done, you have managed to upgrade to Google Analytics 4.
 You can still use it alongside the Universal Analytics property for the time being.
 The new property won’t show historical data, so it’s a good idea to enable data collection now.